Pearson-Higher-Ed/design/TEMPLATE-Component/v1.0.0-beta.1/index.md

 title: Component X # Plural, sentence case, remember to update folder name
 section: Components
 version: 1.0.0-beta.1
-status: active # Might go away in the future
+status: active # Linda to consult with Parker.
+Might go away in the future?
 implemented: false
 implementation: # PDA team's responsibility
 tagline: # What is this component?
 What does it do?